kc1awv/RetiBBS/README.md

 ![Client with color](meta/client_color.png)

+Clients not up to date with at least commit `26bc656` will show the markup.
+If you see the markup code where colors are expected, please pull the latest commit.

 ### Client Address Book (address_book.json)
 Saved servers are stored in JSON format with server names and hashes.